Imperial Cities and Chefchaouen

 Don’t underestimate geographical distances and travel times.
 Although Morocco is smaller than Spain, traveling in the South can lead to long driving hours due to the nature of the terrain here (mountains, desert, valleys).
 Be prepared to travel on average 5-6 hours per day.
 It’s far better to miss out a couple of places to maximise time elsewhere and to enjoy the journey.
 You can always come back!

-EXPLORE THE NORTH OF MOROCCO AND CHEFCHAOUEN
+EXPLORE THE IMPERIAL CITIES OF MOROCCO AND CHEFCHAOUEN

 A 9 nights/10 days circular tour starting from Casablanca, through the North of Morocco and the desert, before looping up to the High Atlas mountains and Marrakech.
 Experience the vibrancy of Morocco’s beguiling Imperial Cities and the famous blue citadel of Chefchaouen; camp overnight in the Sahara desert; lodge en-route to Marrakech and the mountains in one of Morocco’s lush garden oases; and end the journey in the UNESCO-listed Marrakech medina.
 This private tour takes in six of Morocco’s nine UNESCO World Heritage Sites, with the option to visit a seventh (Essaouira) as a day trip from Marrakech.